dyx19971112/starter-hugo-academic/content/home/experience.md

         Responsiblities include:

         * By using Kunpeng and Shence data platform and SQL, analyzed production conditions and user behaviors.
-        * Completed data weekly and monthly reports, and provided advices for the department's digital operation strategy.
+        * Completed data weekly and monthly reports, and provided advices for the departments digital operation strategy.

 design: